Kasp100/Neoncode-docs/types_of_references_and_fields.md

 ## Parameters, Return Values and Local Variables

-Parameters, return values, and local variables default to `shared` semantics.
+Parameters, return values, and local variables default to `own` semantics.
-It is also possible to make them uniquely mutable by stating `own` before their type.
 This forces the caller or the assigner to provide a uniquely mutable reference.

 ## Providing uniquely mutable references